On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Convergence results

 \end{theorem}

-\begin{remark} In fact, property $(*)$ in the above theorem is scaling invariant, so we can apply the Sacks-Uhlenbeck bubbling convergence theory to $\{\rho_{n}(t_{n})\}$.
-In fact, the left hand side of \ref{energy identity} is the min-max critical value $\mathcal{W}$, and the right side is the sum of areas since $\big(u_{0}, u_{1}, \ldots, u_{l}\big)$ are all conformal, so we get the conclusion that the min-max critical value is achieved by the area of a set of minimal surfaces. \end{remark}
+\begin{remark} In fact, property $(*)$ in the above theorem is scaling invariant, so we can apply the Sacks-Uhlenbeck's bubble tree convergence theory to $\{\rho_{n}(t_{n})\}$.
+In fact, the left hand side of (\ref{energy identity}) is the min-max critical value $\mathcal{W}$, and the right side is the sum of areas since $\big(u_{0}, u_{1}, \ldots, u_{l}\big)$ are all conformal, so we get the conclusion that the min-max critical value is achieved by the area of a set of minimal surfaces. \end{remark}

 The proof is divided into several steps in the following sections.